 - Is easily up-gradable and highly flexible – can be decreased or increased in size as business changes

-- Reduces space and facilities required to host IT infrastructure
+- Reduces the space and facilities required to host IT infrastructure

 - Requires less engineering expertise required to set up and maintain